honkyhank82/Smasher/START_HERE.md

 A: $50-150/month depending on usage.
 Scales gradually.

 **Q: Can I test failover?**
 A: Yes!
-Stop Fly.io and web app switches to Railway automatically.
+Stop Fly.io and the web app switches to Render automatically.

 **Q: Do I need to update the web app source code?**
 A: No, everything is ready to use.
 But you can customize if desired.